fix balance command¶

 Note that the processors command allows some control over how the box volume is split across processors.
 Specifically, for a Px by Py by Pz grid of processors, it allows choice of Px, Py, and Pz, subject to the constraint that Px * Py * Pz = P, the total number of processors.
-This is sufficient to achieve good load-balance for many models on many processor counts.
+This is sufficient to achieve good load-balance for some problems on some processor counts.
 However, all the processor sub-domains will still have the same shape and same volume.